 It’s not just the task of phone answering that call centre staff have to handle.
 Agents working in busy call centres will have to juggle a variety of responsibilities (often all at once), including taking notes, checking the knowledge base and updating CRM software.
 As a result, having great organisational skills is a must and has been proven to reduce errors throughout the customer care process.

-Both personally and professionally, practicing great organisation ensures you can complete all of the tasks necessary to reach a final goal.
+Both personally and professionally, practising great organisation ensures you can complete all of the tasks necessary to reach a final goal.

 Social skills are essential to your role as a call centre agent, after all you’ll be speaking to people you don’t know on a daily basis.
 It’s not just verbal skills that matter though; in everyday life, verbal and non-verbal communication and interactions are important.
 The calls you take as a call centre worker are certain to prepare you for the former, whilst your interactions with fellow colleagues and managers will ensure both bases are covered.